Lucioric2000/demo_django_task/readme.md

-Demo Django project, following the specifications in the document:
+This is a demo Dhango project, showing some of my coding capabilities If you want to see the project in action, you can visit the link: https://demodjangotask-lucioric2000.replit.app/

 ## Installation:
 To set up this package, you may use the conda packages manager (https://www.anaconda.com/), to create a virtual environment for the project, with the commands: